 Does pia vpn log my activity?

 PIA promotes a no-logs policy, but you should read the current privacy policy to understand exactly what data is collected, stored, or logged and under what circumstances this data might be accessed.
-Veepn for microsoft edge
+Is cyberghost vpn trustworthy 2026

 Can pia vpn be used for streaming?